 Do I need pre-authorization or a referral from my PCP to see a counselor?

 If I need pre-authorization, do I need to call or does my counselor?

 What is the process to get reimbursed for out-of-network services?

 Please be very clear about the last question.
 Each insurance company will have a slightly different process and it is vital for the practice to know what information your company will need and what form your company uses so that you can be given the proper documentation for your claim.

-Upon request, Radzom Counseling will provide you with a detailed invoice (called a "superbill") after each session.
+Upon request, Radzom Counseling will provide you with a detailed invoice (called a "superbill").
 It contains all the information that most insurance companies require.
-If your insurance company requires that some other form be filled out, please have that form available for the practice to complete.
 Please know specifically what your insurance company will need from you so that the practice can provide you with the adequate documentation that you need.
 Once you have your documentation, you can provide it to the insurance company so that it will reimburse you for your payments.

 Should I Use My Insurance Benefits?

 For most people, using insurance to cover mental health concerns does not pose a problem.
 The unfortunate reality is that seeking mental health care through your insurance can sometimes have unplanned consequences.
 Insurance companies only cover care that is "medically necessary".
 This means, that they will typically only cover counseling for issues that have a recognized mental health diagnosis attached to them.